wuman/firebase-server-sdk-go/README.md

 Note that this is not an official SDK written by Google/Firebase.
 Firebase only offers the Server SDK in [Java][1] and [Node.js][2].
 This is simply an attempt to implement the Firebase Server SDK by reverse engineering the official ones.
+If you decide to use this SDK, be warned that you may need to migrate at some point in the future when Google decides to release an official go SDK.

 This SDK, like its Java and Node counterparts, supports the following functions needed on the application server: